Lukasye/ds_project_ws2223_group3/README.md

 <b>15.12.2022:</b> New component group_member_service(gms) to manage all the client/server list and heartbeat for both client and server.
 Going to Christmas markt tonight!<br>
 <b>16.12.2022:</b> Finally the gms start to functioning!
 Tones of bugs fixed!
 New Added `utils.py` and `config.py` to make the code more clean and readable.
 Removed the code `message.py`, since the function is no longer needed.<br>
 <b>17.12.2022:</b> Bit function online!
 Totally reliable multicast online! but not tested for message loss yet.
 And btw, i betrayed colorama, because i found rich more beautiful!<br>
+<b>19.12.2022:</b> Add a batch file for testing.
+Fixed color issue caused by multi-threading.
 ### TODO<br>
-1. color issue caused by multi-threading
-2. totally reliable multicast(still missing answering negative ack part)
-3. gms
+1. totally reliable multicast(test phase)
-4. election
+2. election
-5. error handling (extremely important). especially udp_send() function
+3. error handling (extremely important). especially udp_send() function
-6. number of clients/servers update function (currently not important)
+4. number of clients/servers update function (currently not important)
-7. heartbeat
+5. heartbeat
-8. bugs fix!!!!!!!!
+6. bugs fix!!!!!!!!
-9. comment!!!!
+7. comment!!!!
-10. BIG PROBLEM: I don't know how to add emoji in markdown!!
+8. BIG PROBLEM: I don't know how to add emoji in markdown!!